sequoiap/ece661/book/content/problems/camera.md

    biconcave with a focal length of $f=-20mm$ and a diameter of 40mm.
 The separation of the lenses is 20mm.
 A 10mm aperture is placed 30mm in front of the first lens.
-A 20mm tall object is located 60mm in front of the first lenses.
-Figure 1 shows a scale drawing of the optical system.
+A 20mm tall object is located 60mm in front of the first lenses. {numref}`aperture-fig` shows a scale drawing of the optical system.
 Assume that all light that does not pass through each lens is blocked.
 This aperture is shown as the black box around the lens system.
 Assume that the paraxial approximation is valid.